usds/us-forms-system/docs/building-a-form/common-definitions.md

 ### Current or past dates

 The common date field with validation warning that dates in the past or future are not valid.
-You can pass this function a label to be used on the field.
+You can pass the `uiSchema` function a label to be used on the field.
 Dates must be on or before January 1, 1900.

 ![Four date fields, with and without focus, with an invalid year, and with valid data](../images/definitions/currentOrPastDate.png)